GeoscienceAustralia/agdc/api/doc/source/api_tools.rst

                             Output directory
       --overwrite           Over write existing output file
-      --list-only           List the datasets that would be retrieved rather than retrieving them
+      --list-only           List the datasets that would be retrieved rather than retrieving them --output-format GEOTIFF ENVI
+                            The format of the output dataset

 ..
 NOTE::